hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `priority` - The priority for this rule.
 The value must be at least 150.
 Changing this forces a new resource to be created.

-* `priority` - The source address prefix or tag to match for the rule.
+* `source_address_prefix` - The source address prefix or tag to match for the rule.
 Changing this forces a new resource to be created.

 ## Attributes Reference